typpo/blog/source/_posts/2014-07-13-better-code-navigation-on-github.markdown

 {% img center https://i.imgur.com/QsFJAB4.png %}

-GitHub's code search leaves something to be desired (for starters, it only returns one result per file), but overall is very useful.
-I think CodeNav adds an enormous amount of practical utility to code search, which is currently siloed on its own page.
+GitHub's code search leaves something to be desired (it only returns one result per file), but overall is very useful.
+I think CodeNav adds an enormous amount of practical utility to GitHub code search.

 ## Why you should build a browser extension